nguyensjsu/sp22-202-team-8/journals/BingJiun Miu_Project_Journal.md

 2. What am I planning to work on next?
   - Implement score counting function into new objects or obstacles
-  - Finish the level counter function
+  - Finish the level counting function
   - Change the game over logic, make user have three chances to attempt.
 3. What tasks are blocked waiting on another team member?
   - We haven't decide what's the new objects or items is going to be yet, so can't work on calculating their score.